-Mr M transferred his pension away from a valuable defined benefits pension to a SIPP and had to suffer the loss of those benefits.
+Mr G transferred his pension away from a valuable defined benefits pension to a SIPP and had to suffer the loss of those benefits.

-I think it's fair to say this would have caused Mr M some distress and inconvenience.
-He's clearly upset about how this has all affected him and it has now gone on for some years.
-He's said that at one point he even tried to transfer his pension away from Options, but his intended new provider struggled to make contact with Options and get the necessary details.
-So, I consider that a payment of £500 is appropriate to compensate for how this has all made him feel.
+I think it's fair to say this would have caused Mr G some distress and inconvenience.
+He's clearly upset about how this has all affected him and it has now gone on for some years..
+So, I consider that a payment of £500 is appropriate to compensate for how this has made him feel.

-determination and money award: my final decision is that I require that Options pay Mr M compensation as set out above, up to a maximum of £160,000 plus any interest payable.
+determination and money award: my final decision is that I require that Options pay Mr G compensation as set out above, up to a maximum of £160,000 plus any interest payable.

-As I've said above, until the calculations are carried out, I don't know how much the compensation will be, and it may be nowhere near £160,000, which is the maximum sum that I'm able to award in Mr M's complaint.
+As I've said above, until the calculations are carried out, I don't know how much the compensation will be, and it may be nowhere near £160,000, which is the maximum sum that I'm able to award in Mr G's complaint.
 But I'll also make a recommendation below in the event that the compensation is to exceed this sum, although I can't require that Options pays this.

-recommendation: If the amount produced by the calculation of fair compensation exceeds £160,000, I also recommend that Options pays Mr M the balance.
+recommendation: If the amount produced by the calculation of fair compensation exceeds £160,000, I also recommend that Options pays Mr G the balance.

-If Mr M accepts this decision, the money award and the requirements of the decision will be binding on Options.
+If Mr G accepts this decision, the money award and the requirements of the decision will be binding on Options.
 My recommendation won't be binding on Options.

-Further, it's unlikely that Mr M will be able to accept my determination and go to court to ask for the balance of the compensation owing to him after the money award has been paid.
-Mr M may want to consider getting independent legal advice before deciding whether to accept this final decision.
+Further, it's unlikely that Mr G will be able to accept my determination and go to court to ask for the balance of the compensation owing to him after the money award has been paid.
+Mr G may want to consider getting independent legal advice before deciding whether to accept this final decision.